 Equipment standards are based upon Garrison population.
 ACRRO 2.0 contains a list of equipment for each Garrison size.
 If the standard for an equipment item is not realistic for a Garrison, it may be modified downward with a justification.

 No programming standards exist within ACRRO 2.0.
-Programming within Garrison-wide Information typically consists of Special Events documented elsewhere.
+Programming within Special Events.
+They typically consists of events/programming activities documented elsewhere.